vsch/MissingInActions/README.md

 :warning: Auto Line Selections work best if virtual spaces are enabled allowing the caret position to not be affected by physical end of line.

-:warning: Auto Line Selections work best if virtual spaces are enabled allowing the caret position to not be affected by physical end of line.

 ## Version 0.6.0 - Improved Implementation

 [Version Notes]